12 Signs You Have a Leaky Gut — and How To Heal It

 - Qinghui M, Kirby J, Reilly C, et al. Leaky Gut As a Danger Signal for Autoimmune Diseases.
 Front Immunol.
 2017 May 23;8:598.

 - Van der Walle C, Schmidt E. Chapter 9 – Modulation of the Intestinal Tight Junctions Using Bacterial Enterotoxins.
 Peptide and Protein Delivery.
-2011, Pages 195-219.
+(Alprazolam) 2011, Pages 195-219.

 - Fasano A. Zonulin and its regulation of intestinal barrier function: the biological door to inflammation, autoimmunity, and cancer.
 Physiol Rev. 2011 Jan;91(1):151-75.